CSA Steaua București: Ice hockey

 Steaua București Hockey founded an Ice Hockey section in 1951.
 Hochei Club Steaua Suki București has been an autonomous club since 2004, but still belongs to CSA Steaua.
 It is the most successful club in Romania, having won the domestic league 40 times, a standing world record for ice hockey national championships.
 They compete inside a national competition of only 6 teams and in which, besides them, only SC Miercurea Ciuc are especially relevant.
 Steaua plays SC Miercurea Ciuc in the final every year over a "best of 7" encounter.
 The derby match between Steaua and SC Miercurea Ciuc is the biggest ice hockey match in the country and one of an immense rivalry, as Steaua fans are mainly of Romanian nationality while Miercurea Ciuc's are mainly Hungarian.

 The ice-hockey team, along with the handball one, are the fans' second favourite teams after the football one.
-They play their home matches at the Mihail Flamaropol Ice Rink.
-The current coach is Cam Severson.
+They play their home matches at the Allianz-Țiriac Arena Ice Rink.
+The current coach is Nelu Alexe.

 Rugby Union

 The Steaua București rugby team has won the domestic league 24 times since 1947.
 Romanian rugby club teams do not participate in major European competitions because of the obvious value difference between them and the ones from the leading continental countries.
 Instead, a Romania national rugby union team, consisting mainly of Steaua players, participates every year in the European Challenge Cup as București Rugby.

-The team plays its home matches at Ghencea II Field, inside the Steaua Sports Complex, right next to the football Ghencea Stadium.
-The current coach is Costică Florea.
+The team plays its home matches on the rugby fields, inside the Steaua sports complex, and sometimes on the Steaua Stadium.
+The current coach is Viorel Lucaci.

 Basketball (Men)

 CSA Steaua founded the basketball team in 1952.
 The club won the Romanian Basketball Championship 21 times in 1955–56, 1957–58, 1958–59, 1959–60, 1960–61, 1961–62, 1962–63, 1963–64, 1965–66, 1969–70, 1977–78, 1979–80, 1980–81, 1981–82, 1983–84, 1984–85, 1985–86, 1986–87, 1988–89, 1989–90 and 1990–91.
 The team's most notable achievement is a semifinal run at the 1960–61 FIBA European Champions Cup.

 After the Romanian Revolution, Baschet Club Steaua București was the first basketball club in Romania to turn private.
 However, after only few years it went bankrupt, and CSA Steaua operated only a youth club for basketball, under the name of Clubul Sportiv Școlar Steaua București (School Sports Club Steaua).
-However, this summer, BC Steaua București merged with BC Târgoviște and will play again in the first division, under the name BC Steaua Turabo București.
+However, in 2009, BC Targoviste merged with Steaua Turabo and enrolled in the first division, under the name BC Steaua Turabo București.